Our Top 20 Favourite Golf Bloggers

 14. Armchair Golf Blog

-Founded in 2005 by Neil Sagebiel, Armchair Golf Blog is one of the original, and best golf blogs on the internet.
+Founded in 2005 by Neil Sagebiel, Armchair Golf Blog is one of the original golf blogs, and it’s also one of the best.
 Beginning as an experiment, Sagebiel has written two great books, one of which includes a forward by the great Jack Nicklaus and the iconic Tony Jacklin.
 Featuring over 3,400 blog posts, Armchair Golf Blog includes insightful interviews and discussions on many of the global professional tours.
 One of the most consistent bloggers, we’re looking forward to another decade of the Armchair Golf Blog.

 13. Wei Under Par